ACD - Agency for Cultural Diplomacy

 UNESCO’s programs, such as the Convention on the Protection and Promotion of the Diversity of Cultural Expressions, advocate for artistic freedom as essential to pluralism and intercultural dialogue.
 Similarly, the EU supports initiatives like Creative Europe, which funds projects that celebrate diverse voices and ensure equitable participation in cultural life.
 Together, these frameworks protect artists’ rights while promoting creativity to bridge cultural divides and enhance mutual understanding.

 Artistic freedom of expression and human rights activism intersect as powerful tools for amplifying marginalized voices, including those of individuals with disabilities, such as the visually impaired.
 Art enables these voices to challenge societal barriers and reimagine inclusion, transforming public perceptions and fostering empathy, but also advocate for the rights of diverse individuals to access and contribute to cultural life.
-According to the EU-Poliocy Brief on Arts, Culture, and Mental Health (2023), an inclusive, life-course perspective that promotes the Arts and Culture for improving well-being has the potential to generate the most significant societal and mental health advantages.
+According to the EU-Poliicy Brief on Arts, Culture, and Mental Health (2023), an inclusive, life-course perspective that promotes the Arts and Culture for improving well-being has the potential to generate the most significant societal and mental health advantages.
 It is essential for both preventing and reducing risks associated with the growing mental health challenges we face.

 These frameworks, while instrumental, gain meaning through the people who engage with them—writers, artists, policymakers, activists, and audiences.